Nomination Withdrawn

 Sellout Scott

-Scott Socha has been nominated to lead the National Park Service.
-He's been at Delaware North since 1999, extracting profit from parks.
+Scott Socha's nomination to lead the National Park Service is dead.
 His company sued the Park Service for $51 million.
-He has zero conservation experience.
+He had zero conservation experience.
+You made your voices heard.
+The parks won.

 Photo: Delaware North